 A simple Whiley program illustrates the main ideas:

-The above function has a pre-condition requirement that the parameter
+The above function has a post-condition requirement that the return value cannot be negative, and matches either the parameter

 Numerous important software systems have failed due to program bugs.
 Historic examples include the Therac-25 disaster where a computer-operated X-ray machine gave lethal doses to patients, the 1988 worm which wreaked havoc on the internet by exploiting a buffer overrun, and the (unmanned) Ariane 5 rocket which exploded shortly after launch because of an integer overflow (see this video and this list for more).